 Stretching from the Mediterranean to the Silla kingdom at the tip of the Korean peninsula, the Silk Road connected a vast terrain of ancient cultures.
 While the Silla kingdom shared shamanism with the Eurasian steppe and burial customs with China and Japan, the Silk Road was a main route for conveying materials, techniques, and ideas from as far away as Rome.
 Luxury objects in tombs of the Silla elite, such as these earrings, are made of gold and decorated with stylized foliage that resembles the Silla crown.
 Two tiers of leaf-shaped ornaments dangle from double loops adorned with floral motifs, continuing the imagery of the sacred world tree.

-View the crown up close on the Google Art Project
+View the crown up close on Google Arts & Culture

-View the conical cap up close on the Google Art Project
+View the conical cap up close on Google Arts & Culture

 “Silla: Korea’s Golden Kingdom” at The Metropolitan Museum of Art